 It is easy to imagine the local men who joined the quarry men crossing the heather hill from other parts of the island in the early morning to join them in their tasks.
 There would have been camaraderie amongst them and the ruins that you see as you approach the quarry were once the accommodation and the tea hut for the men to use.
 Perhaps the islanders brought in the supply of milk every day along with mutton, potatoes, turnips and anything else that would be produced on the island at the time.

 The product eventually ended up in various churches all over the world, a few being, St. Columba’s Church Pont Street in London famous for the parachute padre, Fraser MacLuskie.
 Scots Kirk in Paris famous for the Tartan Pimpernel, Donald Caskie who was an Islay man.
-It also ended up in St Andrew’s Church in Jerusalem, Tibilsi in Palestine and Adelaide in NSW and can locally be seen in Iona Abbey.
+It also ended up in St Andrew’s Church in Jerusalem, Tibilsi in Palestine, Adelaide in South Australia and can locally be seen in Iona Abbey.

 It is easy to see why this site is designated a SAM and the fact that it has almost preserved itself is part of the attraction.
 The quarry is not an easy place to find and can be dangerous on a wet day when the hill is slippy and boggy.
 Good footwear is needed and it is always best to let someone know you are going there and when you will return.
 You would need at least 3 hours to enjoy it.
 Most people recommend taking the route via St. Columba’s Bay and coming back out of there take the second gully on the right and cut across from there, check the map.
 Take the approach keeping to the right as you descend down to the quarry as there are some nasty deep overgrown gullies to the left side.
 Great care is needed in the area so please be cautious.